-The Legendary Lead Company offers the widest variety of mechanical pencil leads available today for vintage and modern mechanical pencils.
-The company was established in 2016 by mechanical pencil enthusiast Jonathan A. Veley, author of The Catalogue of American Mechanical Pencils, The Leadhead's Pencil Blog and creator of the online "Mechanical Pencil Museum," which is in the process of being updated and migrated to this site.
+Legendary Pencil Company, LLC offers distinctive mechanical pencils, writing instuments, and the widest variety of mechanical pencil leads available today for vintage and modern mechanical pencils.
+The company was established in 2016 by mechanical pencil enthusiast Jonathan A. Veley, author of The Catalogue of American Mechanical Pencils, The Leadhead's Pencil Blog and creator of the online "Mechanical Pencil Museum."

 The Last "Made in USA" Pencil Lead

 Panda Pencil's factory in Trenton, Ohio - 2013

 The Panda Pencil Company, located in Trenton, Ohio near Cincinnati, was one of the major manufacturers of pencil leads in the United States through the latter part of the Twentieth Century.
 You may well have never heard of the company, because the products it made were supplied in bulk to many of America's large mechanical pencil manufacturers, including Dur-O-Lite, Autopoint, Eversharp and Eberhard Faber.
 In addition, many smaller pencil companies which offered their own brands of lead were probably also selling Panda lead.